× Survival Strategies

 How To

-How to Build a Lean To Shelter
+How to Build A Lean-To Shelter

-There are many types to lean-tos.
+There are many types, including:

 7. A lean-to greenhouse, also called a "greenhouse-on-a-post," consists of three parallel horizontal members (posts), one perpendicular member (beam), and a canopy.